Arckimede/IntermediatePythonSimulations/2DWaveEquationSimulator/README.md

 If violated:
 - The solution becomes unstable
 - Energy grows exponentially
-- The simulation "blows up"
+- The simulation blows up

 ---